Notes on the Geography of Australia: Tennant Creek

-The road we've been on is the second one along this route.
+The highway we've been on is the second one built along this route.
 The first was built during World War II.
-It survives in places and is littered with the past.
+It survives in places.

 A little geological diversion: they're the exfoliation blocks called the Devil's Marbles.

 We've arrived on the main street of Tennant Creek, 300 miles north of Alice and with three times that many residents.
 A third are Aborigines.
 It's early in the morning, which is why the place seems so shady, as well as deserted.

 Sunrise at the Goldfields, its name a reminder that the town was established after gold was discovered by a lineman.
 That was in 1925, which explains why the building is relatively new.

 The single grocery store is similarly screened.